 PROGRAM: Personal Finance and Work Readiness Education

 Junior Achievement prepares young people to successfully navigate their economic future.
-Through learning experiences that stimulate future success and support career discovery, JA programs provide students with the financial literacy, entrepreneurship, and work-readiness skills that they will need to become responsible citizens and succeed in a global economy.
+Through learning experiences that stimulate future success and support career discovery, Junior Achievement programs provide students with the financial literacy, entrepreneurship and work-readiness skills that they will need to become responsible citizens and succeed in a global economy.

-The Fresh Start program works with young people, ages 17-25, from Eau Claire and Chippewa counties.
-The program provides education, employment skills, and career direction for at-risk young people by involving them in the construction of a new house.
+The Chippewa Fresh Start (CFS) program works with young people, ages 17-24, from Eau Claire and Chippewa counties.
+The program provides education, employment skills and career direction for at-risk young people by engaging them in the construction of a new house.
 When completed, the house is sold to an income-eligible family in the community.
 In addition to the “hands-on” learning that comes from building the house, the program offers a variety of classroom instruction, counseling, financial literacy and money management, leadership, pre-employment training to obtain and retain a job, and job search assistance.

 PROGRAM: Crisis Intervention Services

-Crisis Intervention Services provide confidential personal advocacy to victims who are in need of immediate support.
+Crisis Intervention Services provide confidential personal advocacy at no cost to victims who are in need of immediate crisis and support services.
 Advocacy services are also provided to children who have been exposed to or witness abuse.
-To address the basic needs of individuals, Bolton Refuge House (BRH) provides an 18 room emergency shelter in downtown Eau Claire.
-In addition to sheltering, BRH provides food, clothing, vouchers, safety planning, information, and referrals.
+To address the basic needs of individuals, Bolton Refuge House (BRH) provides emergency shelter in downtown Eau Claire.
+In addition to sheltering, BRH provides food, clothing, vouchers, safety planning, information and referrals.
 All services are provided to aid the individual and family with their immediate needs and to provide an opportunity to assist the individual in creating safety and stability in their lives.

 PROGRAM: Shelter for Homeless Adults